-Analysis | Democrats threaten the GOP will ‘regret’ confirming Amy Coney Barrett.
+Analysis | Democrats say Republicans will ‘regret’ confirming Amy Coney Barrett.
 Will they?

-As Senate Majority Leader Mitch McConnell (R-Ky.) said Monday night as the Senate confirmed now-Justice Amy Coney Barrett, that majority allowed Republicans to hold a Democratic Supreme Court nominee for nine months because of a pending election and then rush through a Republican nominee just weeks before another election.
+As Senate Majority Leader Mitch McConnell (R-Ky.) said Monday night as the Senate confirmed Barrett, that majority allowed Republicans to hold a Democratic Supreme Court nominee for nine months because of a pending election and then rush through a Republican nominee just weeks before another election.

 “The reason we were able to do what we did in 2016, 2018 and 2020,” McConnell said, referring to the three latest Supreme Court battles, “is because we had the majority.”